learnlatex/learnlatex.github.io/en/help.md

-This allows the form `% !TEX program=pdflatex` used by some TeX editors but does not require the `program=` and is currently restricted to specifying just one of the three engines that are supported on both of the offline systems being used.
+This allows the form `% !TEX program=pdflatex` used by some TeX editors but does not require the `program=` and is currently restricted to specifying just one of the three engines that are supported on both of the online systems being used.

 You can see an example of a comment being used to specify LuaLaTeX in [some of the examples on this site](more-14).